We earn commissions from brands listed on this site, which influences how listings are presented.

 • Higher cash back on everyday categories like groceries, gas, and dining

-• Travel-related extras like rental car coverage or no foreign transaction fees
+• Travel-related extras like rental car coverage or no foreign transaction fees, plus hidden credit card benefits like purchase protection and extended warranties

 If your current rewards card hasn’t kept pace, now might be a good time to upgrade to one that better reflects how you spend.

-Pro tip: Review your top three monthly expenses.
-Then find a card that earns higher rewards in those categories.
+Pro tip: Review your top three monthly expenses, then align cards with your spending habits by finding one that earns higher rewards in those categories.
 Small shifts can add up fast.

 Explore our top reward credit cards.